-These credits are associated with ‘hybrid’ modules, and can thus be awarded at either Honours (level 6) or Masters (level 7).
+These credits are associated with ‘hybrid’ modules, and can thus be awarded at either level 6 or level 7.
 Student work is marked according to one assessment criteria grid, and an overall mark is identified:

-Students gaining 60 credits at Masters level will be awarded the Post Graduate PGCE, others passing both modules but failing to gain 60 Masters credits will be awarded the Professional Graduate PGCE.
+Students gaining 60 credits at level 7 will be awarded the Post Graduate PGCE; others passing both modules but failing to gain 60 level-7 credits will be awarded the Professional Graduate PGCE.

-Assessment of the school experience modules (60 credits at H level) is through observation of teaching and professional practice in relation to the professional teaching standards for QTS.
+Assessment of the school experience modules (60 credits at level 6) is through observation of teaching and professional practice in relation to the professional Teachers’ Standards for QTS.